The Hidden Scale Of Human Modification

 Transcript

-When I discovered in about 2013 to 2015 there was a series called Orphan Black that came out and it blew my mind.
+There was a series called Orphan Black that came out and it blew my mind.

 For those of you who don't know,

-In the first episode this woman goes onto a subway platform and she meets her exact double who then commits suicide.
+This woman goes onto a subway platform and she meets her exact double.

 She then assumes the identity of the double and all hell breaks loose as it turns out that she is one of several clones.

-That's just like the opening couple of episodes.
+And that's just like the opening couple of episodes.

 So cloning as a species,

-The idea of how far are we willing to go,
+The idea of how far are we willing to go?

-What are the values of the species that we want to incorporate in this.
+What are the values of the species that we want to incorporate in this?

 It poses the question of humans are what?